dentonescu/cv-samples/README.md

 ## How to use this repository
 - Every project folder has its own `README.md` with quick build or run instructions.
+- Prefer the Docker Compose workflow when you want to try the demos without installing runtimes directly.
+Install Docker (snap instructions included in [docker/README.md](docker/README.md)), run `docker compose up --build`, then visit `http://localhost:8081` (slideshow) and `http://localhost:8082` (WiFiEqu API).
+Use `docker compose down` when you're done.
 - Prefer `./dev.sh --install-deps --install-prj --build --run-tests --run-examples` for the full local check, or run the corresponding CI workflow manually from the Actions tab if you want to watch the hosted logs.
 - Code is intentionally small and instructional—suited for reading and discussion.
 - Nothing here is used in production customer systems.